Little Hulton: History

 Kenyon Peel Hall, was owned by Alexander Rigby in 1600 and he gave it to his son George.
 It passed to Roger Kenyon of Parkhead through marriage.
 It was a large timber, stone and brick house which was built in the late 16th century and enlarged in 1617.
 The house was demolished and the site is occupied by a modern housing estate.
-Kenyon Peel Hall was about a quarter of a mile south of the ancient highway from Manchester to Bolton.
+Kenyon Peel Hall was about a 1/4 mile south of the ancient highway from Manchester to Bolton.

 The main settlement in the eastern part of the area was Wharton Hall.
-The remains of Wharton Hall were excavated in 2006-2008 by Oxford Archaeology and included some substantial remains of walls and footings of an early 17th century building.
-Adam Mort acquired Wharton Hall in 1628 when he demolished and rebuilt the hall, likely the following year.
+The remains of the hall were excavated in 2006–2008 by Oxford Archaeology and included some substantial remains of walls and footings of an early 17th-century building.
+Adam Mort acquired Wharton Hall in 1628 and then demolished and rebuilt it, most likely in the following year.
 Several other post-medieval farmsteads were also uncovered including Cinder Hill and Ashes Farm at Little Hulton, Oliver Fold and Guest Fold within the Cutacre area.

 Coal mining and weaving were the major occupations in the mid 19th century.

 In 1870 the London and North Western Railway opened a line from Roe Green on the Eccles, Tyldesley and Wigan Railway to serve collieries at Little Hulton and in 1874 an extension to Bolton was opened with passenger services commencing in 1875.
-The line closed in 1965 and is now an urban cycleway.
-A ten feet wide Roman road was found when the railway was being cut.
+The line closed in 1965, and is now an urban cycleway.
+A 10 feet wide Roman road was found when the railway was being cut.